 What is a Short Squeeze?
-(And How to Spot One Early)
+(And How Traders Study One)

-A short squeeze is one of the most powerful price movements in trading.
-Understanding how they work—and how to spot them early—can give you a significant edge in the markets.
+A short squeeze is one of the most volatile price movements in markets.
+Understanding how they work—and how to study the conditions around them—can improve market structure research.

 How Short Squeezes Work